bajeluk/surrogate-cmaes/README.md

 Surrogate CMA-ES
 ================

-Surrogate CMA-ES (S-CMA-ES) is an surrogate-based optimizing evolution strategy.
+Surrogate CMA-ES (S-CMA-ES) is a surrogate-based optimizing evolution strategy.
 It is based on the N. Hansen's CMA-ES algorithm which is interconnected with Gaussian processes or random forests.

 The optimizer can be called via the similar function interface as the original Matlab CMA-ES code: